oobabooga/text-generation-webui/README.md

 Conda can be downloaded here: https://docs.conda.io/en/latest/miniconda.html

-On Linux or WSL, it can be installed with these two commands:
+On Linux or WSL, it can be automatically installed with these two commands:

 ```
 curl -sL "https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh" > "Miniconda3.sh"